libcurl security considerations

 Web browsers mostly adhere to the WHATWG URL Specification.

 This deviance makes some URLs copied between browsers (or returned over HTTP for redirection) and curl not work the same way.
-This can mislead users into getting the wrong thing, connecting to the wrong host or otherwise not work identically.
+It can also cause problems if an application parses URLs differently from libcurl and makes different assumptions about a link.
+This can mislead users into getting the wrong thing, connecting to the wrong host or otherwise not working identically.

 When performing an FTP transfer, two TCP connections are used: one for setting up the transfer and one for the actual data.